Fibromyalgia

 These associated conditions are usually separate and need to be addressed separately.

-Associated conditions include tension or migraine headaches, fatigue, chronic fatigue syndrome, depression and irritable bowel syndrome.
+Associated conditions include tension or migraine headaches, fatigue, chronic fatigue syndrome, depression, and irritable bowel syndrome.

 Rapid Relief For Fibromyalgia